A logarithmic bound for the chromatic number of the associahedron: The Proof

-The following proposition implies that in cases (1), (2) and (3), flipping edge $AC$ yields a change in parity of at least one of $G$ and $D$. \begin{prop} If the scales of the edges $AB$, $AC$, $AD$, $BC$, $BD$ and $CD$ are as in cases (1), (2) or (3) above, then either $G(T')=G(T)-1$ or $D(T')=D(T)+1$ or both. \end{prop} \begin{proof} Let $\sigma=\sigma_{AC}$.
-We first claim that for all $i \ne \sigma$, the contributions to $G(T)$ and to $D(T)$ from scale-$i$ nodes are unchanged by the edge flip operation, i.e.,
+The following proposition implies that in cases (a), (b) and (c), flipping edge $AC$ yields a change in parity of at least one of $G$ and $D$. \begin{prop} If the scales of the edges $AB$, $AC$, $AD$, $BC$, $BD$ and $CD$ are as in cases (a), (b) or (c) above, then $G(T')=G(T)-1$ or $D(T')=D(T)+1$ (or both). \end{prop} \begin{proof} Let $\sigma=\sigma_{AC}$.
+We first claim that for all $i \ne \sigma$, the contributions to $G(T)$ and to $D(T)$ from scale-$i$ nodes are unchanged by the edge flip operation; that is,

-We prove these equalities in case (1); the other two cases are similar but easier.
+We prove these equalities in case (a); the other two cases are similar but easier.